 DAVE SOLOMON is a New York-based writer and director.

-His play, Margaret and Craig, starring Mario Cantone and directed by Tony-nominated director Sheryl Kaller, has been seen in workshop at New York Stage and Film, and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group; it is currently in development for future production.
+His play, Margaret and Craig, starring Mario Cantone, has been seen in workshop at New York Stage and Film (directed by Tony-nominated Sheryl Kaller), and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group.

-Solomon wrote and directed the award-winning short film photo op, starring Randy Harrison, Aaron Lazar, Hannah Bos and Lucas Steele, that played over twenty film festivals including Palm Springs International ShortFest and Outfest Los Angeles, and is currently directing another short film, Cavan, for Mixed Bolts Productions.
-His feature screenplay, Chesterfield Falls, is also in the early stages of development with production expected in 2018/19.
+Solomon wrote and directed the award-winning short film photo op, starring Randy Harrison, Aaron Lazar, Hannah Bos and Lucas Steele, that played over twenty film festivals including Palm Springs International ShortFest and Outfest Los Angeles.
+His latest short film, Cavan, is currently doing the film festival circuit (see facebook.com/cavanfilm for more info on screenings).
+His feature screenplay, Chesterfield Falls, is currently in development.

 He assisted Bill Condon on the live-action film version of Disney’s Beauty and the Beast and also worked with Condon on the feature film, Mr. Holmes, starring Ian McKellen and Laura Linney.

-For stage, he directed the critically-acclaimed world premiere of Diana Amsterdam’s new play, The Dodgers, at the Hudson Theatre in Los Angeles (starring Corbin Bleu, Talisa Friedman, Jared Gertner, Asher Grodman, Emma Hunton, and Eric Nelsen) and has been developing the theatrical song-cycle You’re Gonna Hate This, with composer Michael Holland and Lindsay Mendez; he has directed concert versions of the piece at both Joe’s Pub and Feinstein’s/54 Below.
-He also directed a staged reading of Sinead Daly’s play Hero Collage, with Justice Smith, John Bolton, Stefanée Martin, Dan Amboyer and Zabryna Guevera, and is currently developing an original, multimedia stage and film piece with Tony-nominated actor Lucas Steele.
+For stage, he directed the critically-acclaimed world premiere of Diana Amsterdam’s new play, The Dodgers, at the Hudson Theatre in Los Angeles (starring Corbin Bleu, Talisa Friedman, Jared Gertner, Asher Grodman, Emma Hunton, and Eric Nelsen) and has been developing the theatrical song-cycle You’re Gonna Hate This, with composer Michael Holland and Tony-Winner Lindsay Mendez; he has directed concert versions of the piece at both Joe’s Pub and Feinstein’s/54 Below.

-Other directing credits for stage include Same Time, Next Year with John Bolton and Eve Plumb, various incarnations of Jeff Thomson and Jeremy Desmon’s musical Pump Up The Volume and a staged reading of Debra Monk’s play, Dick and Lola, for the Roundabout Theatre Company; that starred Ms. Monk alongside Andrea Martin and Brian Kerwin.
+Other directing credits for stage include Same Time, Next Year with John Bolton and Eve Plumb, a staged reading of Debra Monk’s play, Dick and Lola, for the Roundabout Theatre Company; that starred Ms. Monk alongside Andrea Martin and Brian Kerwin.
 He was also the director of Marrying Meg, which was one of the eight shows selected by the New York Times as a highlight of that year’s New York Musical Theatre Festival (NYMF).

-Solomon is a graduate of Vassar College and is represented by Michael Finkle at William Morris Endeavor.
+Solomon is a graduate of Vassar College and is represented by Michael Finkle (theatre) and Hannah Davis (film) at William Morris Endeavor.